AlexaCRM/alexacrm.github.io/datapress/Samples/Event Ticketing/overview_and_supported_features.md

 </div>

 ### List of events
-The portal displays a complete list of events, helping users easily find and register for relevant opportunities.
+The site displays a complete list of events, helping users easily find and register for relevant opportunities.

 By default, only future events are shown, but a toggle option allows past events to be included in the list as well.